bf4db/documents/Policies_And_Procedures.md

 ### Conduct Policy

 BF4DB has a strict conduct policy that is used across all platforms of communication that is owned and/or moderated by BF4DB, not including game servers running our plugin.
 Players utilizing our various platforms are required to adhere to this policy, or moderation actions will be enforced.
-For example, if someone on the website violates this policy, action may be taken as laid out in the “Website Bans” section.
-Similarly, violations on our Discord server will be moderated as laid out in the “Discord Bans” section.
+For example, if someone on the website violates this policy, action may be taken as laid out in the "Website Bans" section.
+Similarly, violations on our Discord server will be moderated as laid out in the "Discord Bans" section.

 In short, the following is prohibited: